-Fordham Law Professor Robin A. Lenhardt will be honored with the Clyde Ferguson Award at the Association of American Law Schools 2019 Annual Meeting, held Jan.
+Fordham Law Professor Robin A. Lenhardt was honored with the Clyde Ferguson Award at the Association of American Law Schools 2019 Annual Meeting, held Jan.
 2–6 in New Orleans.

 The Clyde Ferguson Award, named after the late Harvard Law professor and United States Ambassador to Uganda, recognizes “an outstanding law teacher, who in the course of his or her career has achieved excellence in the areas of public service, teaching, and scholarship.”
 The award is the AALS Minority Groups Section’s highest honor for senior faculty.